RareSkills/blog/solidity-easy-to-learn-hard-to-master/solidity-easy-to-learn-hard-to-master.md

 The second function is much more efficient.
 It creates the storage variable for its own balance, then ensures it doesn‚Äôt get destroyed until the end when it transfers away the final token.
 This prevents unnecessary creation of storage variables.

 The third function, which has a bizarre for-loop construction is even more efficient.
-Because of quirks in the solidity compiler, re-arranging a for loop in this manner is more efficient, even when you tell the compiler to run automatic efficiency improvements on your code.
+Because of quirks in the Solidity compiler, re-arranging a for loop in this manner is more efficient, even when you tell the compiler to run automatic efficiency improvements on your code.

 How would you know this?
 Well, there is no straightforward way to know.
-That's why solidity is not easy to master.
+That's why Solidity is not easy to master.

 ## I/O operations can be undone